Friday, December 23, 2011

 Or am I Losing my mind?

 There’s nothing Sally can do but stand there and sing her emotional breakdown to us.
 Even though I’ve gone on verbal record as one who doesn’t fully embrace Bernadette’s performance in this role, her delivery of this song in that moment resinated with me this time.
 I find it difficult to sing while crying.
-I don’t know how she got through it, but she did and she conveyed to me her desperation and her crazy.
+I don’t know how she got through it, but she did and she conveyed to me Sally's desperation and her crazy.
 Her sadness filled the space between the stage and me.

 The ghost of my former self must cringe every time I say, "I used to be fun."
 We all used to be something different than we are now.
 Follies always makes me reflect on my life.
 It always makes me sad - for the characters choices and for my own.
 It’s a chance to reflect, but I never leave unscathed.
 My youth is gone.
 I’m not old, but I’m no longer that 20-something, new in the City, with dreams that seemed within reach; dreams that I let go of for one reason or another.
 I don’t regret some of those choices.
 Others I wonder about a lot.
 Memory can be hateful, but it should remind us to do it while we can.
 Don’t give up.
 Take the leap in the moment.
 Don’t get to the place where you have something to regret.
 The biggest goal for me is to look back at my life and be satisfied with my choices, even the bad ones.
 I made them for some reason in that moment.
 They are mine.
-I have beautiful memories of my performing past and I have beautiful memories of a love that I’m glad I opened my heart for.
+I have beautiful memories of my performing past and I have beautiful memories of a love that I’m glad I opened my heart to.

 There will always be a road you didn’t take.
 There will always be questions about choices made.
 I need to thrive in the present with an eye on the future instead of hindsight heartbreak for what will never be.